AzureAD/microsoft-authentication-library-for-js/2-Authorization/3-call-api-node-daemon/README.md

 1. Open the `APP\.env` file.
 1. Find the key `Enter_the_Application_Id_Here` and replace the existing value with the application ID (clientId) of `ciam-msal-node-daemon` app copied from the Azure portal.
-1. Find the key `Enter_the_Tenant_Id_Here` and replace the existing value with your Azure AD tenant/directory ID.
+1. Find the key `Enter_the_Tenant_Name_Here` and replace the existing value with the name of your Azure AD for Customers tenant.
 1. Find the key `Enter_the_Client_Secret_Here` and replace the existing value with the generated secret that you saved during the creation of `ciam-msal-node-daemon` copied from the Azure portal.
 1. Find the key `Enter_the_Web_Api_Application_Id_Here` and replace the existing value with the application ID (clientId) of `ciam-msal-dotnet-api` app copied from the Azure portal.